zsqk/crc64/README.md

 - use AssemblyScript.
 - use Deno runtime.

-Automatically build and publish concurrent versions via jsr.io and GitHub Actions.
+Publish via jsr.io and GitHub Actions.

 ## Usage